Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

 Equipped with the discrete steady state, we first numerically verify that Schemes 1 and 2 can preserve it within the machine accuracy, and then introduce a discontinuous pressure perturbation and consider the perturbed initial data:

-We compute the numerical solutions by Schemes 1 and 2 on a uniform grid with $\dx=\dy=1/80$ at time $t=0.12$ and plot the obtained results in Figure \ref{fig38}.
+We compute the numerical solutions by Schemes 1 and 2 on a uniform grid with $\dx=\dy=1/80$ together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=\dy=1/400$ at time $t=0.12$ and plot the obtained results in Figure \ref{fig38}.
 As one can see, Scheme 1 clearly outperforms Scheme 2 as there are almost no oscillations in the results computed by Scheme 1.

 \begin{rmk} In the above examples, we have shown that reconstructing equilibrium variables through the LCD is advantageous as it helps to remove WENO-type oscillations while keeping the scheme WB.
 In the 1-D case, the proposed LCD of the equilibrium variables is based on the projections onto the eigenvectors of the matrices $C_j=C(\mU_j)$ as explained in \S\ref{sec3}.
 Instead, one may try to base the LCD of equilibrium variables on the eigenvectors of the matrices ${\cal A}_j={\cal A}(\mU_j):={\partial\mF}/{\partial\mU}(\mU_j)-B(\mU_j)$.
 To this end, one needs to compute the matrices $\widehat Q_j$ and $\widehat Q_j^{-1}$ such that $\widehat Q_j^{-1}{\cal A}_j\widehat Q_j$ is a diagonal matrix, and then to apply the Ai-WENO-Z interpolation to a different set of the local characteristic variables $\widehat{\bm\Gamma}_\ell$, which are defined by